photoangell/provejs-jquery/src/decorators/README.md

 ### Utility Decorators

-The prove bootstrap decorator is uses two ulitity decorators which make creating easier:
+The prove bootstrap decorator uses two ulitity decorators which makes creating decorators easier:
-- Garland - displays messages on form inputs.
+- $.fn.garland - displays messages on form inputs.
-- Tinsel - changes form CSS classes
+- $.fn.tinsel - changes form CSS classes.

-If you make your own decorator consider using these utility decorators aid your development.
+If you make your own decorator consider using these utility decorators to aid your development.

 ### Making Your Own Decorators